SWIFT Teacher Training

 Work with external groups and advisory bodies to stay updated with market practices and issue management.

-We work closely with organisations like the SWIFT DEI Group, NASBTT and Diverse Educators to stay updated.
+We work closely with organisations like the SWIFT DEIB Partnership Group, NASBTT and Diverse Educators to stay updated.

-Communicate our commitment to DEI to prospective applicants
+Communicate our commitment to DEIB to prospective applicants

 Allocate trainees into schools where they will be safe and supported